Skip to main content

 Oyster Vermicelli

-Thick rice noodles in savory broth with oysters and intestines.
-Tainan ancient capital specialty representing traditional Taiwanese flavors.
+Thick rice noodles in a savory broth with oysters and intestines.
+It's a Tainan specialty rooted in the old capital's traditional flavors.

 Allergens: